aquasecurity/deployments/enforcers/aqua_enforcer/kubenetes_and_openshift/manifests/README.md

 The Aqua Enforcer, running as a DaemonSet deployment, provides runtime security for your Kubernetes workloads by blocking unauthorized deployments, monitoring and restricting runtime activities, and generating audit events for your review.
 For more information, refer the product documentation, [Enforcers Overview](https://docs.aquasec.com/docs/enforcers-overview#section-aqua-enforcers) and [Aqua Enforcer](https://docs.aquasec.com/docs/aqua-enforcer).

-This repository shows all the directories and manifest yaml files required to deploy Aqua Enforcer on the following Kubernetes platforms:
+This repository shows the manifest yaml files required to deploy Aqua Enforcer on the following Kubernetes platforms:
 * Kubernetes
 * OpenShift
 * Kubernetes engines: EKS, GKE, ICP, AKS, TKG, and TKGI